Hamad bin Isa Al Khalifa: 2011 Bahraini uprising

 On 15 February 2011, Hamad apologized for the deaths of two demonstrators in a rare TV speech and urged an investigation into the incident.
 Two days later, four protesters were killed and hundreds wounded when protesters were attacked in Pearl Roundabout at 03:00 am local time.
 The Pearl Roundabout was evacuated and encircled by the Bahraini army.
 Two days later, Prince Salman, Hamad's son, ordered the withdrawal of army troops from there after the death of another protester caused by live ammunition next to Pearl roundabout.
+As protests intensified toward the end of the month, King Hamad was forced to offer concessions in the form of the release of political prisoners and the dismissal of three government ministers.

 During the peak of the Bahraini uprising in mid March 2011, Hamad declared a State of National Safety for three months just after Salman summoned Peninsula Shield Force troops to enter Bahrain.
 Saudi Arabia deployed about 1,000 troops with armoured support, and the United Arab Emirates deployed about 500 troops.
 Opposition parties reacted strongly, calling it an "occupation".
 Hamad, however, claimed that he deployed the troops to "protect infrastructure and to secure key installations".

 In June 2011, Hamad commissioned the Bahrain Independent Commission of Inquiry, headed by respected human rights lawyer M. Cherif Bassiouni, to look into the events surrounding the unrest.
 The establishment of the BICI was praised by Barack Obama and the international community as a step towards establishing responsibility and accountability for the events of the 2011–2012 Bahraini uprising.
 The BICI reported its findings in November 2011 and U.S. Secretary of State Hillary Clinton "commend[ed] King Hamad bin Isa al-Khalifa's initiative in commissioning it".
 In August 2012, Amnesty International stated that "the government's response has only scratched the surface of these issues.
 Reforms have been piecemeal, perhaps aiming to appease Bahrain's international partners, and have failed to provide real accountability and justice for the victims".

 Foreign relations

 The king was invited by the British court to the wedding of Prince William, but declined amidst protests by human rights activists, who had pledged to disrupt his stay in Britain because of his violent response to demonstrators.

-In August 2020, King Hamad explained to visiting U.S. Secretary of State Mike Pompeo that Bahrain is committed to the creation of a Palestinian state, implicitly rejecting the normalization of ties with Israel.
+On 18 September 2022, he met with King Charles III at Buckingham Palace, London, to express condolences ahead of the state funeral of Queen Elizabeth II.In August 2020, King Hamad explained to visiting U.S. Secretary of State Mike Pompeo that Bahrain was committed to the creation of a Palestinian state, implicitly rejecting the normalization of ties with Israel.
 However, on 11 September 2020, it was announced that Bahrain and Israel had agreed to establish full diplomatic relations.
 On 15 September 2020, Bahrain officially opened state to state relations with Israel, signing diplomatic agreements at a public ceremony at the White House in Washington, D.C.

-On 19 September 2022, he attended the state funeral of Queen Elizabeth II at Westminster Abbey, London.
+On 2 November 2023, Bahrain recalled its ambassador to Israel, seemingly in response to the Gaza war.